 - Berries -- This type of fruit is an ideal source of flavonoids, a group of antioxidants.
 Just a half cup of berries a day could give you a huge boost in anti-aging nutrients.

 - Nuts -- Adding nuts to your morning cereal or lunch salad is an easy way to get important minerals like potassium, which helps maintain a healthy blood pressure.
 They also contain a good dose of vitamin B, and the healthy fats they contain may help preserve your skin's elasticity [sources: Bouchez, Zelman].

-For more information on keeping your skin young and healthy, visit the links on the next page.
+For more information on keeping your skin young and healthy, visit the links below.